stadium-software/datagrid-inline-column-edit/README.md

 **NOTE**

-Consider using the [Client-Side DataGrid](https://github.com/stadium-software/repeater-datagrid) instead of this module.
+Consider using the [Repeater Client-Side DataGrid](https://github.com/stadium-software/repeater-datagrid) instead of this module. *Repeater* controls are more extensible and easier to customise that DataGrids.

 https://github.com/stadium-software/datagrid-inline-column-edit/assets/2085324/2abeaf5e-b020-4b35-86df-cc011f0a870e